Phey Yew Kok: Misuse of union funds

-In 1977, an amendment to the Trade Unions Act was introduced and passed in the Parliament to limit the usage of the funds of registered trade unions to just investments in stocks and shares of companies, and with a Minister's approval.
+In 1977, an amendment to the Trade Unions Act was introduced and passed in the Parliament to limit the usage of the funds of registered trade unions to just investments in stocks and shares of companies, and to require ministerial approval before the funds could be used.
 On 16 September 1978, Phey used $11,235 of SILO's funds to finance the purchase of shares of a supermarket.
 On 18 September 1979, he used $6,510 of PIEU's funds to purchase shares of another supermarket.
-Both purchases were done without approval from the Minister.
-In mid of 1979, the Corrupt Practices Investigation Bureau (CPIB) launched an investigation into Phey over alleged malpractices in SILO and PIEU.

-On 4 December 1979, Phey tendered his resignations at SILO and PIEU.
+Neither purchase was done with the legally required ministerial approval.
+In mid-1979, the Corrupt Practices Investigation Bureau (CPIB) launched an investigation into Phey over alleged malpractices in SILO and PIEU.
+On 4 December, Phey tendered his resignations at SILO and PIEU.
 However, these were held in abeyance until he was formally dismissed from all union posts in absentia on 8 January 1980.
-Devan, now the president of NTUC was appointed as the acting general secretary for SILO and PIEU.
+Nair, now the president of NTUC, was appointed as the acting general secretary for SILO and PIEU.

-Phey was formally charged on 10 December 1979 on two counts of the laws introduced in the 1977 amendments, over the abovementioned share purchases, and on four additional counts of criminal breach of trust.
+Phey was formally charged on 10 December on two counts of the laws introduced in the 1977 amendments, over the abovementioned share purchases, and on four additional counts of criminal breach of trust.
 He pleaded not guilty and was placed under a $100,000 bail, pending a court hearing on 7 January 1980.
-However, Phey did not turn up in courts, and caused $95,000 of the bail money to be forfeited.
+However, Phey did not turn up in court, which led to $95,000 of the bail money being forfeited.
 Phey was last seen in Singapore on 31 December 1979 by his family members, and could not be contacted since then.
 It was widely accepted that Phey had fled the country and an arrest warrant for him was placed.
-His passport was not surrendered and was valid for travelling, as "there was no evidence to show that he was about to leave the country or even had the intention to do so."
-He was also placed on Interpol's wanted list, while his passport was cancelled.
-Subsequent investigations found that Phey left Singapore on 31 December 1979 for Kuala Lumpur via train, thereafter proceeded to Thailand where he disappeared.
-Over the years, CPIB had engaged Interpol and its affiliate countries members over the years, to look for him.
-CPIB officers had travelled to Thailand to look for him, and even Thai authorities had conducted raids to find Phey despite having no extradition treaty between the two countries.
+His passport had not been surrendered and was valid for travel, as he had not shown that he was about, or intended, to flee Singapore.
+He was thus placed on Interpol's wanted list, while his passport was cancelled.
+Subsequent investigations found that Phey left Singapore on 31 December 1979 for Kuala Lumpur via train, and thereafter proceeded to Thailand where he disappeared.
+Over the years, CPIB engaged Interpol and its affiliate countries' members to look for him.
+The Bureau also sent officers to Thailand to find him, and even Thai authorities had conducted raids to find Phey despite having no extradition treaty with Singapore.